English language requirements

 Whether you’re aspiring to shape policy at a government level, or aiming to use your knowledge of data security to be on the front line of combating cybercrime, the Graduate Certificate of Cyber Law provides you with the tools and experience you need to be a confident decision-maker and in-demand specialist.

-To complete the Graduate Certificate of Cyber Law, students must attain a total of 4 credit points, consisting of 4 credit points of core units, completion of the compulsory 0-credit point unit, MAI010 Academic Integrity.
+To complete the Graduate Certificate of Cyber Law, students must attain a total of 4 credit points, consisting of 4 credit points of core units, completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.

 Most units (think of units as 'subjects') are equal to 1 credit point.